Dangers of Improper Installations

 Windows and doors should keep bugs and other critters on the outside of your home as well as the elements.
 Insects can easily slip through cracks and crevices leading to an infestation and potential health issues.
 Impact rated windows and doors can even keep the human intruder from gaining entrance to you home.

 Avoid these and other problems by ensuring products are installed correctly.
-A reputable contractor will help with not only the products but also the installation, and that’s where Folkers comes into play.
+A reputable kitchen remodeling contractor will help with not only the products but also the installation, and that’s where Folkers comes into play.
 Call us for a free estimate.
 Any extra expense will pay for itself later on down the line with less maintenance, lower energy bills and less likely hood of repair bills.